-A small fish tank heater is good for tanks with a volume up to 10 gallons.
+These small fish tank heaters are good for tanks with a volume of up to 10 gallons.

 Important to remember: